ni/arbitrary-session-management/src/server/README.md

 # JSON Logger Service

-The **JSON Logger Service** is a gRPC logging server that enables measurement plug-ins to log measurement data including configuration and output parameters to structured JSON files.
+The **JSON Logger Service** is a gRPC logging server that enables Measurement Plugins to log measurement data including configuration and output parameters to structured JSON files.
 The service is responsible for maintaining file sessions and sharing access to them upon client requests and uses the **NI Discovery Service** to dynamically resolve service ports, enabling client packages to connect without requiring manual port configuration.

 This service is intended to be run as a standalone process and provides an interface for clients to initialize file sessions, log measurement data using the sessions, and close file sessions.